IBM/sdl2-gamecontroller/CONTRIBUTING.md

 2. Commit your changes to your fork.
 3. Submit a pull request.
 4. Handle any feedback before the request is merged.
-5. Accept our sincere Thank You!
+5. Accept our sincere “Thank You”!

 ## Code of Conduct